Samsung/tizen-docs/docs/guides/web/ui/tau/managing-page-w.md

   </div>
   ```

-  With multiple pages in one HTML code, you can use only the ID of the page in the `href` attribute:
+  With multiple pages in one HTML file, you can use only the ID of the page in the `href` attribute:

   ```
   <div class="ui-page ui-page-active" id="first">